The Challenge XXX: Dirty 30: Controversy

 After winning the daily challenge on episode 8, cast member Camila Nakagawa overheard Leroy Garrett mentioning a woman to other contestants.
-An intoxicated Nakagawa angrily assumed he was referring to her; she confronted Garrett and started verbally attacking him, using racial slurs.
+Nakagawa angrily assumed he was referring to her; she confronted Garrett and started verbally attacking him, using racial slurs.
 After the episode aired, Nakagawa posted an apology on her social media.
 The incident was later discussed on an MTV special that followed called Race in America: An MTV Discussion hosted by Nessa.

 In November 2021, after he stopped appearing in the competition series, Garrett spoke about the incident on his social media.
 Garrett criticised MTV for their handling of the situation, expressing to the network that "[...] someone should have stepped in [...]
 And the fact that no one did, I felt like MTV, you dropped the ball".
 The network and the show's production company released a statement in which they apologized to Garrett for not taking action and allowing Nakagawa to remain in the competition after her racist outburst.